okyeron/fates/install/norns/Norns_install_instructions_1.5.md

 ### Flash raspbian lite to the sdcard
 Use balenaEtcher - https://www.balena.io/etcher/ for this.

+When etcher is finished it will unmount your SD card.
+Remove the SD card and re-insert/mount it in your computer for the next steps.

 ### SSH configuration

  Create a **wpa-supplicant.conf** file for your network and copy the file to the root of the ***boot*** volume